vanderbilt-data-science/bootcamp-git-2025/README.md

 1. Partner A: add Partner B to your repo (under Settings)
 2. Partner B: clone Partner A's repo to your machine
+3. (On GitHub)Create an issue for each partner (Partner A and Partner B) that asks them to add their name/hobbies to the README.
-3. Each person: create your own branch to make the following edits
+4. (local) Each person: create your own branch to make the following edits
    - Partner B: Add your name and hobbies to the README (LINES 8 and 10) on your clone of Partner A's repo.
    - Partner A: Add your hobbies to the README (LINE 10) on your local repo.
-4. Each person: Commit and push changes
+5. (local) Each person: Commit and push changes
-5. Create a pull request for your branch and assign your partner.
+6. (on GitHub) Create a pull request for your branch and assign your partner.

 Partner A reviews Partner B’s PR, merges, deletes branch, and closes the PR.